Linear Resonant Actuators - LRAs

-LRA linear vibrators needs to be driven with an AC signal, much like a loud speaker.
+LRA linear vibrators need to be driven with an AC signal, much like a loudspeaker.
 It is preferable that this signal is a sinewave at the resonant frequency as shown below.

-With little mechanical wear, failure modes are restricted to aging of internal components which results in much longer MTTF failure modes than traditional brushed eccentric rotating mass (ERM) vibration motors.
+With little mechanical wear, failure modes are restricted to ageing of internal components which results in much longer MTTF failure modes than traditional brushed eccentric rotating mass (ERM) vibration motors.

 We also sell an increasing range of brushless ERM motors which offer long-life vibration in two planes rather the single plane offered by the LRA motors.